|

 translations

-A sworn (certified) translation is the
+A sworn (certified) translation is a translation

 In the Netherlands a sworn translator

-Rechtsbijstand (Dutch Legal Aid Council) that has
+department of the Raad voor Rechtsbijstand (Dutch Legal Aid Council) that has

 been entrusted by the Ministry of Justice with various implementation tasks

-in respect of the Wet beëdigde tolken en vertalers (Sworn
+in respect of the Wet beëdigde tolken en vertalers

 Sworn Interpreters and Translators Act, which has been operative since 1